Odd Acres Apiary

 Share

-We produce Italian queens from our own breeder stock raised in our apiaries at Carwoola and Numeralla, NSW.
+We produce our own Italian queens raised in our apiaries at Carwoola and Numeralla, NSW.
+We aim for locally adapted bees that perform well in our region.

 Product Questions